Vote for our food, craft & mountain vibeWe think Asheville is pretty ... more

 Many area attractions are perfect for the entire family.
 From outdoor adventures at Grandfather Mountain and Chimney Rock Park to indoor play palaces like Fun Depot, there's something to do in Asheville no matter the weather, or age of your children.

 Biltmore offers a number of kid-friendly activities on the estate.
-Let the kids visit the estate's farmyard to pet baby animals, or have them drive across obstacles on the Kid's Land Rover Experience.
-There's also a maze, the Pisgah Playground, Segway tours and a variety of learning opportunities all throughout Antler Hill Village.
+Let the kids visit the estate's farmyard to pet baby animals, or play at the Pisgah Playground.
+Or find hiking, biking, Segway tours and a variety of learning activities throughout Antler Hill Village.

 It's a bird, it's a plane—no it's your mom!
 The Asheville Treetops Adventure Park will get the whole family active in a unique obstacle course high above the ground.
 With three levels of difficulty you can self-guide your way across this challenge that will have you kayaking through trees, snowboarding through open air and navigating around cheese boards.
 You have to see it to believe it.